JByfordRew/BlazorTransitionableRoute/README.md

 ---

 ## Version History
+* Version 3.1.0
+  * Addition of `TransitionDurationMilliseconds` to clear switched route view after transition.
+Only when `ForgetStateOnTransition` is set to true.
 * Version 3.0.0
   * Implemented new `Transition.SwitchedRouteData` along with `Transition.RouteData` to provide means to perform custom transitions. i.e. parent/child views.
   * Demos in ASPNET Core 5.0